Planning and Public Policy Courses

 Interdisciplinary perspectives on the study of cities, historical and contemporary, and urban processes and problems.

 10:762:244 American Land Patterns (3)

-Provides an advanced undergraduate understanding of the diverse connections between America's national development and land-use environment.
+Discover the diverse connections between America's national development and the land-use environment.

 10:762:295 Internship in Public Service (BA)

 Students complete between 40 and 125 hours in the field (1 to 3 credits) doing a preapproved public service internship under the direction of a faculty member.

 10:762:297 Special Topics in Planning and Public Policy (3)